 Protecting your data, privacy and financial details is very important to Vinterior Group Limited (“Vinterior”, “us” or “we”).

-This policy (together with our Website Terms and Conditions and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This policy (together with our Website Terms and Conditions and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, through your use of this website, including any data you may provide through this website when you sign up to our newsletter, purchase a product or use our website functionalities will be processed by us.
 Please read the following carefully to understand the types of information we collect from you, how we use that information and the circumstances under which we will share it with third parties.

-Information you give us.
-You may give us information about you by filling in forms on www.vinterior.co (our “Site”) or by corresponding with us by phone, e-mail or otherwise.
+Information you give us about you by direct interactions including filling in forms on http://www.vinterior.co (our “Site”) or by corresponding with us by phone, e-mail or otherwise.
 Unless context otherwise requires, a reference to the Site shall be deemed to also refer to any Vinterior mobile application (“App”) where such App is available.